nelwando/loadbalancer/v1999/README.md

     - To improve performance Thread pooling should be used to avoid the overhead of instantiating a new Thread for each request
     - Batching of messages to the AlertService and MetricsService
     - Use of non-blocking IO
     - Synchronized blocks may become bottlenecks.
-In later versions of Java additional concurrency features would help resolve this eg: ReentrantReadWriteLock.
+In later versions of Java additional concurrency features would help resolve this eg: `ReentrantReadWriteLock`.
 - Fault Tolerance:
     - Load balancers can represent a single point of failure so supporting clusters of load balancers is crucial
     - Should the LoadBalancer fail it should automatically attempt to restart a configurable number of times